cybergarage/mupnp/doc/mupnpcproguide.md

 # 3 Device

+UPnP™ device is a networked device that supports the UPnP™ architecture.
+The device has some embedded devices and services, and the services have some actions and state variables.
+The device is created as a root device, and the root device is active using mUPnP for C.

 This section describes how to create your UPnP™ device using mUPnP for C.

 ## 3.1 Class Overview